mortonmills/1960s/overview.md

 - keep prototypes as well, concept art and mockups
   - use jsdoc during mockups
 - keep a list of sources in source file, how to easily keep sources

+setup workflow and files
+turn text ideas into pictures and animation to illustarte ideas project to milestone to issue to tasklist tools and resources and used list in sources file issues category and types of category, ex improvement type = feature or problem, genre audio, sub genre music, piepleine research type ui buttons parameters for programs make variables all accessible in interface